2AUK/pyRISM/paper/paper.md

 `pyRISM` includes both solving for solute-solvent interaction, as well the ability to solve the RISM equations at various temperatures---as well as being able to work with multi-component solvent systems, ionic systems, organic solvents and more.
 The package uses NumPy[@harrisArrayProgrammingNumPy2020] functions as much as possible and Numba[@lam_numba_2015] to speed up computationally intensive sections of the code.
 Inputs are defined in expressive and readable `TOML` files[@preston-wernerTOMLSpecificationVersion2021], the format of which is described in the [`pyRISM` wiki](https://github.com/2AUK/pyRISM/wiki).
-The wiki also gives usage instructions for the package.
+The wiki also gives detailed usage instructions for the package.

-`pyRISM` has been used for generating descriptors for machine-learning applications.
+`pyRISM` has been used for generating descriptors for machine-learning applications [@fowles2023accurately;@fowles2023solvation].
-[@fowles2023accurately;@fowles2023solvation]
+The solvation free energy densities were used as a dataset to train a convolutional neural network (CNN) to predict accurate solvation free energies, entropies and enthalpies of small organic molecules in various solvents.

 # Acknowledgements